Christopher Campling: Ordained ministry

 Campling belonged to the liberal wing of the Church of England.
-He was a supporter of ecumenism, the ordination of women, the re-marriage of divorcees in church.
+He was a supporter of ecumenism, the ordination of women, the remarriage of divorcees in church.

 An eminent author, he retired to Worthing where he wrote his memoir, I Was Glad.
 He continued to preach and lecture occasionally in retirement.

 He died on 9 December 2020 at the age of 95.